tdgibadullin/pytest-selenium-page-object-framework/README.md

 pytest-selenium-page-object-framework/
-├── .gitignore                    # Files and directories ignored by Git ├── __init__.py                   # Marks the directory as a Python package ├── configuration.py              # All framework URLs
+├── .gitignore                    # Files and directories ignored by Git ├── __init__.py                   # Marks the directory as a Python package ├── configuration.py              # All the framework URLs
 ├── conftest.py                   # pytest fixtures and hooks (browser setup)
-├── pytest.ini                    # pytest configuration (custom markers)
+├── LICENSE                       # License under which the framework is distributed ├── pytest.ini                    # pytest configuration (custom markers) ├── README.md                     # Framework description and usage instructions
 ├── requirements.txt              # Framework dependencies
 ├── test_main_page.py             # Tests for the web store’s main page ├── test_product_page.py          # Tests for the product page
-├── pages/                        # Package with Page Object classes and locators │   ├── __init__.py               # Marks the directory as a Python package │   ├── base_page.py              # BasePage class with shared methods
+└── pages/                        # Package with the Page Object classes and locators
+    ├── __init__.py               # Marks the directory as a Python package ├── base_page.py              # BasePage class with shared methods
-│   ├── basket_page.py            # Page Object class for the basket page
-│   ├── locators.py               # All page locators
+    ├── basket_page.py            # Page Object class for the basket page ├── locators.py               # All the page locators
-│   ├── login_and_sign_up_page.py # Page Object class for the login and sign-up page
-│   ├── main_page.py              # Page Object class for the web store's main page
-│   └── product_page.py           # Page Object class for the product page
+    ├── login_and_sign_up_page.py # Page Object class for the login and sign-up page ├── main_page.py              # Page Object class for the web store's main page └── product_page.py           # Page Object class for the product page
-├── README.md                     # Framework description and usage instructions
 ```

 ---